 WXtoIMG has better false-color and image overlays, also has features noaa-apt does not have (like live decoding).
 Anyways, the quality of the black and white image should be the same in both programs.

 If you get some kind of error or bad result open a Issue or send me an email.
-Also I'm not a native english speaker so please let me know where I made mistakes.
 Both the code and the website is on the GitHub repository.

 About NOAA images